benbrastmckie/.config/README.md

 ```

 Replace '/usr/bin/fish' with the location of fish if different, saving and exiting with `Space-q`.
-Quite the terminal and open Alacritty by hitting Command+Space and typing 'Alacritty', running the following:
+Quite the terminal and open Alacritty, running the following to set a reasonable theme for Fish:

 ```
 curl -L https://get.oh-my.fish | fish